LeonPakzad/WatJibts/README.md

 ## Installation
 ###
 firstly connect your database.
-We used mysql, you might need to change your db connection in Program.cs and change your connectionString in appsettings.json
+_I used mysql, you might need further changes in the  Program.cs if you want to use a different database_

+change your connectionString in appsettings.json

 ### install migration tool
 ```